Loading...

 We know the fraction line represents division.

-So using that bar model that we just looked at in that first learning cycle.
+So using that bar model that we just looked at in that first learning cycle, the whole bar represents 14, and we're splitting it into seven equal parts.

 What is this same and what is different about those strategies?
-Pause the video, come up with some ideas, and then come back when you are ready.
+Pause the video, come up with some ideas, and then come back when you're ready.

 Let's have a look at some examples of things that you may have thought of.

-So again, the first two are two things at the same and then the final one was something that was different.
+So again, the first two are two things that are the same and then the final one was something that was different.

-What is the same and what is different about these calculations?
+What is this same and what is different about these calculations?
 Have a think.

 Now some examples of things that you may have said.